 A natural pool requires a second discrete pool which is part of the filtration system which will be added costs.
 You might not have a local pool contractor available in your area and it would cost more to bring one in.
 As long as you are planning to stay in your home for a long time then you will recoup the initial costs of the monthly maintenance over time.

 ⎆ You Need a Larger Space for a Natural Swimming Pool

 The regeneration zone needs to be as big as the pool itself which you would need to have a big enough space to accommodate two pools.
 Many people have a limited amount of property and a natural swimming pool just wouldn’t fit.

-When my husband and I did our pool I did not know about natural swimming pools, but all the materials I choose were natural materials.
+When my husband and I designed ours, I didn’t know about natural swimming pools, but all the materials I choose were natural materials.
 Anything that brings a natural feeling to an outside space aesthetically works for me.
-We also chose a salt water system which is not as harsh as chlorine.
+We also chose a saltwater system that is not as harsh as chlorine.
 I am so glad to see that there is an organic option that is good for the environment and healthier for the user.